IT | EN

 • Dramaturgical construction

-• Theater genres and acting methods
+• Theatrical genres and acting methods

-• Theatre as a rite
+• Theater as a ritual

 • The Greek tragedy

-• The theatre of the Commedia dell’arte
+• Commedia dell'arte theater

-• The Elizabethan Theatre
+• Elizabethan theater

-• The 1900’s and the Avant-garde
+• The 20th century and the Avant-gardes

 • History of Directing

-• History of theatre theories
+• History of theatrical theories

 • History of Mime